 Paint the face of the egg using a light green craft paint.
 This will represent the inner membrane of the chloroplast.

-Create quarter-sized "thylakoids" by rolling balls of modeling clay and flattening them until they are the size of a quarter.
-Stack these thylakoids to create granum.
+Roll balls of modeling clay to make quarter-sized thylakoids, the pancake-like sacs inside chloroplasts, and then flatten them until they are the size of a quarter.
+Stack them to create granum.
 Make about three granum.

-Super glue these granum to the inner membrane portion of the egg so that each thylakoid is attached to the inner membrane surface in their stack.
+Superglue the granum to the inner membrane portion of the egg.
+Attach each thylakoid to the inner membrane surface in their stack.

-Create strands of modeling clay, about 1/5 of an inch wide (1/2 cm), and super glue them to the styrofoam.
-These strands need to connect the granum, which will represent a system of tubules.
+Make strands of modeling clay, about 1/5 of an inch wide (1/2 cm), and superglue them to the styrofoam.
+These strands need to connect the granum, which represent a system of tubules.

 TL;DR (Too Long; Didn't Read)

-If you cannot find a styrofoam egg, you can get a styrofoam block and carve out a cylinder shape using a craft knife.
+If there are no styrofoam eggs available get a styrofoam block and carve out a cylinder shape using a craft knife.